-For the real version, check Maida Heatter’s Great Book of Chocolate Desserts or try this version from The Washington Post which is almost verbatim.
+For the full original version of Palm Beach Brownies, check Maida Heatter’s Great Book of Chocolate Desserts or try this version from The Washington Post which is almost verbatim.
 I typed the recipe as I made it and am keeping it as is.
 The brownies were amazing and I just love Maida Heatter even though I didn’t make the brownies exactly as she did.

 Here’s another brownie recipe adapted from Maida Heatter.
 I made a half batch this morning and they are very good.
 They require a bit more mixing (10 minutes worth) than the Nancy Baggett’s and Alice Medrich’s brownies, but the mixing pays off if you like a very crispy crust.
 I think it must be a combination of the mixing and the high heat that makes these brownies crispy on the outside and soft and fudgy on the inside.
 If you make them, don’t make your final assessment until after you have cooled and chilled the brownies.
 Consider it a critical part of the directions.
 When I took my brownies out of the oven, they seemed grainy, bordering on cakey and overall unimpressive.
 After I plunged the pan in ice water, let them cool, then chilled them thoroughly, the brownies were outstanding.